hkcomori/ansible-role-monit/README.md

 * `monit_webinterface_enabled`: Enable monit web interface.
 Defaults to `true`.
 * `monit_webinterface_bind`: IP address to bind web interface.
 Defaults to `0.0.0.0` (listen for external requests).
 * `monit_webinterface_port`: Port for web interface.
 Defaults to `2812`.
+* `monit_webinterface_socket_path`: Path to the socket file.
+If set this, use the unix socket instead of TCP for web interface.
+Defaults to undefined.
+* `monit_webinterface_socket_owner`: Owner of the socket file.
+Defaults to undefined.
+* `monit_webinterface_socket_group`: Owner group of the socket file.
+Defaults to undefined.
+* `monit_webinterface_socket_mode`: Permission of the socket file.
+Defaults to undefined.
 * `monit_webinterface_rw_group`: Define group of users allowed to read and write on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_r_group`: Define group of users allowed to read on web interface.
 It is only applied when defined and is empty by default.
 * `monit_webinterface_acl_rules`: List of ACL rules for the web interface, such as "localhost" or "hauk:password".
 It is only applied when defined and is empty by default.
 You should probably define at least one for the httpd service to start.